madpsy/xpa125b_controller/README.md

 + `tx_limit` (maximum allowed TX time)
 + `tx_block_time` (how long to block TX for)

-# Home Assistant / NodeRED
+# Home Assistant / Node-RED

 If you use Home Assistant (https://www.home-assistant.io/) you can add sensors via MQTT as follows: